demetrio812/nativescript-ibeacon/README.md

     public txPower_accuracy: number;  // txPower in Android, accuracy in iOS

 As you can see there is some difference on iOS and Android platform regarding the last 2 values.
 Keep this in mind while using the class.

+On iOS, the values for proximity are:

+    public enum CLProximity : Int {
+        case unknown  // =0
+        case immediate  // =1
+        case near  // =2
+        case far  // =3
+    }

+    The value in this property gives a general sense of the relative distance to the beacon.
+    Use it to quickly identify beacons that are nearer to the user rather than farther away.

+On iOS, accuracy is described like:

+    Indicates the one sigma horizontal accuracy in meters.
+Use this property to differentiate between beacons with the same proximity value.
+Do not use it to identify a precise location for the beacon.
+Accuracy values may fluctuate due to RF interference.
+    A negative value in this property signifies that the actual accuracy could not be determined.

+    public typealias CLLocationAccuracy = Double

 ### Run the demo